How do I sign up for a class?

 When will my art student bring something home?

 Our projects are designed to take more than one lesson.
-We teach lots of technique when exploring each new medium, and we encourage our artists to take their time and savor this beautiful process.
+We teach lots of classical technique when exploring each new medium, and we encourage our artists to take their time and savor this beautiful process.
 Most projects last 2-4 weeks, and you will have something lovely for your walls when we’re done!
 A special note: All artwork must be picked up by the end of class.
 We have so many students and limited space so we cannot save work after a class is complete.

 Can my child bring a friend?